 Jon Beinart’s role at Beinart Gallery is the culmination of a lifetime spent supporting artists and creating his own art.
-Starting out as an artist with a simple website to showcase his strange intricate drawings and Toddlerpede doll sculptures, Jon grew that website into an artistic community, gaining a respectable global following.
-He built on this by publishing art books and curating group exhibitions in the United States before reassessing his pursuits and co-founding the Beinart Gallery with Corinne Beinart in Melbourne, Australia.
+Starting out as an artist with a simple website to showcase his strange intricate paintings, drawings and Toddlerpillar doll sculptures, Jon grew that website into an artistic community, gaining a respectable global following.
+He built on this by publishing art books and curating group exhibitions in the United States before reassessing his pursuits and co-founding the Beinart Gallery in Melbourne, Australia.

 An Artist's Beginnings

 Jon was born in 1979 in Sydney, Australia, where his parents had migrated from South Africa.
 He was a shy and introverted child and spent much of his time preoccupied with imaginary worlds.
 He spent countless hours building cities for ants and snails with elaborate obstacle courses and making friends with daddy long-legs.
 He grew up primarily in Albury, and even as a child, he knew he wanted to be an artist: he practised drawing worlds populated by monkeys and monsters and was obsessed with strange art that wasn’t always age appropriate.
 He also had an affinity for horror movies, Monty Python and the comics of Robert Crumb.